 (or between light and dark, which may find expression in skin coloring)

 • the real existence of angels including guardian angels

-• the belief that the general run of people are foolishly materialistic and unawake
+• the belief that people by and large are foolishly materialistic and unawake

 (Steiner called non-Anthroposophists robots, blind moles, etc.)